justmarkup/bugreporter/README.md

 What is it for?
 ------------

 It's a tool to get browser details from clients, bug reporters... in a simple way.
-Send the link eg. http://bugspencer.com/bugreporter to someone, who than can email or tweet you back his browser details.
+Send the link eg. http://bugspencer.com/bugreporter to someone, who then can email or tweet you back his browser details.

 [![Screenshot of Bugreporter](http://bugspencer.com/bugreporter/screenshot.png "Screenshot of Bugreporter")](http://bugspencer.com/bugreporter/)